Code-Institute-Org/html-css-project/full-stack-capstone-readme.md

 ## Future Enhancements
 - [List potential improvements or additional features for future development.]
 - Consider enhancements to improve accessibility further, such as voice input capabilities or additional language support.

-## Documentation Process
-This README reflects the UX design process, deployment steps, and the development lifecycle:
-1. **Wireframes, mockups, and diagrams** that are accessible and showcase the initial design and reasoning behind it.
-2. Changes made during development, ensuring alignment between design and implementation.
-3. AI tool usage, detailing its role in code creation, debugging, optimization, and testing, with a focus on prompt strategies.
-4. Final implementation details, demonstrating adherence to design principles, accessibility standards, and inclusivity for diverse learner needs.